EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/licensing_software.md

 * If your software is located in GitHub, follow [GitHub's documentation for adding a license](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository).
 Otherwise, create a new file called, e.g. LICENSE, in the root directory to your code base and copy the text of your chosen license into it.
-* See an example from the {% tool "rsqkit" %} which specifies different licences for the metadata, content and software [https://github.com/EVERSE-ResearchSoftware/RSQKit/blob/main/LICENSE](https://github.com/EVERSE-ResearchSoftware/RSQKit/blob/main/LICENSE).
+* See the [LICENSE file](https://github.com/EVERSE-ResearchSoftware/RSQKit/blob/main/LICENSE) from the {% tool "rsqkit" %} which specifies different licences for the metadata, content and software.
 * In case you want or need to apply licenses per files, we recommend you have a look at {% tool "reuse" %}.

-## Further guidance
-* [OpenSource guide](https://opensource.guide/legal/#which-open-source-license-is-appropriate-for-my-project) Guidelines on changing and editing licenses

 ## Credit